slawekzachcial/pipelines-azure/README.md

 ## Release Creation

-The pipeline, when run on `main` branch will create a new Git tag and GitHub release.
+The pipeline, when run on `main`, branch will create a new Git tag and GitHub release.
+A new release will be created only one does not exist yet for the given commit.